 - Food gifts, such as desserts, chocolates, etc.

 - A candle

 - A charity donation related to the deceased

 - Money — this isn’t common in the UK but is more common in the US and elsewhere.

 - A memorial gift featuring a photo or the name of the deceased

 - Flower seeds to plant in the deceased’s memory

 Follow up on your sympathy card

-Whilst it is lovely of you to send a sympathy card to someone who has recently been bereaved, it is also nice to follow up your card with further contact – whether that be in person, by telephone, email, or a letter.
-It is also a nice idea to get in touch on the anniversary of their loved one’s death, to let them know you are thinking of them.
-Offer support and any practical help they might still need, and also let them know that it is perfectly OK for them to still be feeling sad.
+While it is lovely of you to send a sympathy card to someone who has recently been bereaved, it is also kind to follow up your card with further contact – whether that be in person, by telephone, email, or a letter.